The Settlement Exhibition: History and contents

 The wall fragments were no less important.
-They were covered by the Settlement Layer of tephra, from a volcanic eruption believed to have more-or-less coincided with the beginning of the settlement of Iceland.
+They were covered by the Settlement layer of tephra, from a volcanic eruption believed to have more-or-less coincided with the beginning of the settlement of Iceland.
 This indicated that the wall had been built before the tephra was deposited.
 It transpired that the hall was very well preserved: the walls were in good condition, as was the central hearth.
-Hence it was proposed that the hall should be preserved.
-The find reawakened debate on the beginnings of Reykjavík, on settlers Ingólfur and his wife Hallveig and the site of the first farmstead.
-Preliminary ideas on an exhibition and a building for it were drawn up, and the Reykjavík City Council ultimately determined that the site should be preserved, and an exhibition building should be built around it to house an exhibition on the settlement in Reykjavik.
+Hence, it was proposed that the hall should be preserved.
+The find reawakened debate on the beginnings of Reykjavík, on settlers Ingólfur and his wife Hallveig, and the site of the first farmstead.
+Preliminary ideas for the exhibition and its building were developed.
+The Reykjavík City Council ultimately determined that the site should be preserved.
+An exhibition building should be built around it to house an exhibition on the settlement in Reykjavik.

-In 2001 the Mayor appointed a group to work on ideas on conservation and exhibition of the relics.
-The group consulted with focus groups and six designers; on the basis of their work with them, they submitted their proposals to the Executive City Council in June 2002.
+In 2001, the Mayor appointed a group to work on ideas for the conservation and exhibition of the relics.
+The group consulted with focus groups and six designers; based on their work with them, they submitted their proposals to the Executive City Council in June 2002.

-Construction work commenced in the autumn of 2003, and meanwhile the exhibition concepts were developed further.
-The exhibition 871 ±2 is the fruit of work which has been carried out over the past six years, based on scholars' theories on what the heritage sites in central Reykjavík can tell us about the life and work of the first settlers.
+Construction work commenced in the autumn of 2003, while the exhibition concepts were further developed.
+The exhibition 871 ±2 was based on scholars' theories about what the heritage sites in central Reykjavík can tell us about the life and work of the first settlers.

 The City of Reykjavík had previously carried out archaeological excavations in central Reykjavík.
-In 1971–75, excavations were made on Aðalstræti and Suðurgata; the project marked the 1100th anniversary of the settlement of Iceland.
-The Reykjavík City Museum has followed up on these studies as opportunities have arisen, generally in connection with construction or roadworks in the city centre, and has carried out small-scale excavations.
-Examples include excavations at Suðurgata 7 and Aðalstræti 8, and elsewhere on Aðalstræti, for instance the present Ingólfstorg square, and on the Parliament House site when a car park was constructed there.
-Gradually, quite a clear picture of the early settlement in the Kvos area has been achieved.
+In 1971–75, excavations were conducted on Aðalstræti and Suðurgata; the project marked the 1100th anniversary of Iceland's settlement.
+The Reykjavík City Museum has followed up on these studies as opportunities have arisen, generally in connection with construction or roadworks in the city center, and has carried out small-scale excavations.
+Examples include excavations at Suðurgata 7 and Aðalstræti 8, and elsewhere on Aðalstræti, for instance, the present Ingólfstorg square, and on the Parliament House site when a car park was constructed there.
+Gradually, a quite clear picture of the early settlement in the Kvos area has emerged.
 In 1986–94, extensive excavations were carried out on the offshore island of Viðey, which added yet more to knowledge of the early history of Reykjavik.